 You’ve unearthed a time capsule hidden deeply in the soil by a young person with big dreams and childlike creativity more than 50 years ago.
 Curious, you lift the capsule toward the light and shake it once or twice.
 Damaged from its harsh life underground, it cracks open, spilling its contents onto the ground before you.

-When the fog of memory fully lifts, you remember that the young girl who had stuffed the capsule with big dreams – was you.
+Sifting through the objects you sense a vague relationship with these artifacts.
+When the fog of memory lifts you remember the young person who’d stuffed the capsule with inventive dreams – was you.

 We Remain Creative Throughout Our Lives

 Science tells us creativity is highest in youth, yet strongly suggests we can remain creative throughout our lives.

 During the uncomplicated days of childhood, we’re more fluent in the generation of original ideas.
 There are endless possibilities and few boundaries.
 In youth, we live in the dreamy environment of cocooned-learning.
 As we age, we inherit the enormous responsibilities conferred upon us by family, work and financial realities.
 We bow to the pressure of time and demands of adult life.